 OHA Analysis of SBA Size Appeal and Determinations of Common Management and Control

 In its decision, OHA stated in previous rulings it decided that “[t]he mere fact that the Area Office did not specifically comment on [a] protest allegation does not establish that the Area Office committed any error.”
 Citing SBA Size Appeal of Real Estate Resource Services, SBA No. SIZ-5522, at 10; see also SBA Size Appeal of iGov Technologies, Inc., SBA No. SIZ-5359, at 13-14 (2012) (area office’s failure to comprehensively discuss all available documents did not constitute reversible error).
+Find out about certificate of competency rules.

 The decision also stated that under 13 CFR 121.103(a)(5), the SBA may find businesses affiliated where the interactions between them are so suggestive of reliance as to render the businesses affiliates.”
 OHA has repeatedly held, though, that “[a]s in all affiliation analysis, the touchstone issue is control.
 A connection between two concerns does not necessarily cause affiliation.”
 The SBA size appeal decision also highlighted the fact that there are various legal theories under which the SBA can determine actual or the ability to control.
 This includes the commonly-used “totality of the circumstances.”